vulf/st/README.md

-# st - Simple Terminal by suckless

-Vulf's build of st
+# Vulf's build of st